adarshaacharya/portfolio-v2/README.md

 ## 👏🏻 Show your support

-Give a ⭐️ if you like the project!
+Give a ⭐️ if you liked the project!

 ## 📝 License